-- Be devoted to your work and be willing to learn; - Seek advice from your superiors or your colleagues when you come across difficulties at work; - Place emphasis on teamwork, get along well with your colleagues and build up good relationship with them.
+- Give a good first impression you should be punctual, positive and friendly and dress neatly and appropriately; - Be sincere and humble; maintain good relationship with your colleagues; - Be devoted to your work and be willing to learn; - Seek advice from your superiors or your colleagues when you encounter difficulties at work; - ◆ Focus on teamwork, get along well with your colleagues and try to build up a good relationship with them.

-You will be able to take up the new job competently after a period of adaptation.
+You will be able to get the hang of the new job after a period of adaptation.

 With a good start, you should make continuous efforts to learn and improve yourself, to gain more experience and pursue further studies.
-This will enhance your career development with a bright future.
+This will enhance your career development and lead you to a bright future.